nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to add a task with deadline.
-2. User inputs task details(UC01).
+1. User chooses to add a task with deadline and inputs task details(UC01).
-3. Program requests for deadline.
+2. Program requests for deadline.
-4. User inputs deadline.
+3. User inputs deadline.
-5. Program adds the task to the list of tasks.
+4. Program adds the task to the list of tasks.
 Use case ends

 **Extensions**

-4a.
+3a.
 Program detects the deadline is empty.

-> 4a1.
+> 3a1.
 Program shows an error message stating the deadline is empty. <br>
-  4a2.
+  3a2.
 Program requests for re-input. <br>
   Use case resumes at step 4

-4b.
+3b.
 Program detects the deadline is invalid.

-> 4b1.
+> 3b1.
 Program shows an error message stating the deadline is invalid. <br>
-  4b2.
+  3b2.
 Program requests for re-input. <br>
   Use case resumes at step 4

 #### Use case: Update a task